“I’m fine mom,” Red says. “Not a scratch on me.” Technically it’s a bite mark.

 Blue is smirking.
 “I don’t, but yeah, a lot of people in Pallet swear by it.”
 He turns to Red.
 “I’m telling her about the shadow check.”

 Red groans.
 “So much wasted milk.
-I haven’t once heard of someone actually finding a Dark pokemon hiding in shadows by splashing milk in them, but every sunset you’ll see some people tossing glass over the east side of their house.
+I haven’t once heard of someone actually finding a Dark pokemon hiding in shadows by splashing milk in them, but every sunset you’ll see some people toss a glass over the east side of their house.
 I think it’s become more of a good luck thing now, but it’s still pretty dumb.”

 Leaf gets her laughter under control.
 “Oh, I have to see this tomorrow,” she says with a grin as she picks her fork back up.
 “Though I guess it’s not so different from some of the religious rituals back home.”